 Use the boiling water to rinse the puerh tea.
 Puerh tea is often aged and a rinse will help to remove any undesirable dust, as well as awaken the tea from its slumber.
 After pouring the water out of your gaiwan, take this opportunity to smell the lid.
 The lid and leaves will begin to release their fragrances.
 After each steep, the fragrance should evolve and give you insight into the tea and deepen the experience.
 The rinse water can be poured into the gongbei and cups.
 Afterwards, pour the rinse water out over the tea tray.
 After the cups or gongbei have returned to a temperature that is comfortable to rest on the back on your hand, take a long smell from either the cup or gongbei; this fragrance will be different from the gaiwan lid, but should be equally pleasant.

+Your water is boiling.
+Your tea is rinsed.
+Place your filter in your gongbei and you are ready to brew!
 The first steep in Gongfu style brewing is a fast pour on and pour off affair.
 The tea is not yet wide open, so steeping for 5 seconds is fine.
 Pour the water on and pour it off.
 For future steeps, continue to increase the steep time by about 5 seconds or so each steep.
 This is not an exact science.
 Different teas have different compression and open up at different paces.
 If the tea is too strong, either remove some leaf or decrease the steep time.
 If the tea is too weak, increase the steep time or if the tea really needs a boost, add more leaf.